hsali/docker-compose-letsencrypt-nginx-proxy-companion/.github/README.md

-# Web Proxy using Docker, NGINX and Let's Encrypt
+# Web Proxy using Docker, NGINX and Let's Encrypt with docker-compose file version 2

 With this repo you will be able to set up your server with multiple sites using a single NGINX proxy to manage your connections, automating your apps container (port 80 and 443) to auto renew your ssl certificates with Let´s Encrypt.